Robert Southey: Life

 Robert Southey was born in Wine Street, Bristol, to Robert Southey and Margaret Hill.
 He was educated at Westminster School, London (where he was expelled for writing an article in The Flagellant, a magazine he originated, attributing the invention of flogging to the Devil), and at Balliol College, Oxford.

 Southey went to Oxford with "a heart full of poetry and feeling, a head full of Rousseau and Werther, and my religious principles shaken by Gibbon".
 He later said of Oxford, "All I learnt was a little swimming... and a little boating".
 He did, however, write a play, Wat Tyler (which, in 1817, after he became Poet Laureate, was published, to embarrass him, by his enemies).
 Experimenting with a writing partnership with Samuel Taylor Coleridge, most notably in their joint composition of The Fall of Robespierre, Southey published his first collection of poems in 1794.
 The same year, Southey, Coleridge, Robert Lovell and several others discussed creating an idealistic community ("pantisocracy") on the banks of the Susquehanna River in America.

 In 1795 he married Edith Fricker, whose sister Sara married Coleridge.
 The same year, he travelled to Portugal, and wrote Joan of Arc, published in 1796.
 He then wrote many ballads, went to Spain in 1800, and on his return settled in the Lake District.

 In 1799, Southey and Coleridge were involved with early experiments with nitrous oxide (laughing gas), conducted by the Cornish scientist Humphry Davy.

 While writing prodigiously, he received a government pension in 1807, and in 1809 started a long association with the Quarterly Review, which provided almost his only income for most of his life.
 He was appointed laureate in 1813, a post he came greatly to dislike.
-In 1821, Southey wrote A Vision of Judgment, to commemorate George III, in the preface to which he attacked Byron who, as well as responding with a parody, The Vision of Judgment (see below), mocked him frequently in Don Juan.